Pick and place automation refers to using robots and automated equipment to pick up items from point A and place them in point B.

 Why automate your pick-and-place operation?
 If you run a manufacturing facility, automating your pick and place processes should be priority #1.

-- Save time: Pick-and-place robots can work 24/7 with zero breaks, completing tasks in a fraction of the time it would take humans.
+- Save time: Pick-and-place robots can work 24/7 with zero breaks, completing jobs in a fraction of the time it would take humans.
 This lets people be people and focus on high-level tasks.

 Read about the 3 types of pick and place mechanisms next.